erayd/libec-doc/chapters/roles_&_grants.md

 ##ec_role_grant()
 `ec_record_t *ec_role_grant(ec_cert_t *c, char *role);`

 Allow a certificate to grant a role.
 Returns the new grant record on success, NULL otherwise.
+The created record will be automatically freed when the certificate is destroyed.

 ```c
 #include <ec.h>